Rock Tumbler ~ My Journey

 The Tumbler is 3 lbs.
 It is small and a little noisy.
 I just put a plastic crate on top of it and cover it with a beach towel at night to muffle the noise.
-Make sure to purchase the accessories (the different grit s that to be added to the rocks) it is not included.
+Make sure to purchase the accessories (the different grits that are to be added to the rocks) it is not included.

 Selecting a Rock Tumbler